best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Although classes do exist in R, they are more widely used in Python (and other OOP enabling languages).
 Hence the following sub-section will focus primarily on Python classes.

-With a more complex system, OOP can help to reduce complexity by hiding low-level details from users, such as internal state.
+With a more complex system, OOP can help to reduce complexity by hiding low-level details from users, such as an internal state.

 ```{note}
 The 'state' of an object is usually a set of variables that are particular to a given instance of a class.
 To illustrate, imagine a bank account that is represented by an `Account` class.
 You can have many _instances_ of this class (many unique bank accounts), each defined by the following internal state: